stravalib/stravalib/docs/whats-new/stravalib-2.md

 Strava API.
 This means that classes such as `Activity` are now split into `MetaActivity`, `SummaryActivity`, and `DetailedActivity`.
-As `MetaActivity` has far fewer attributes than the former `Activity` class, this may lead to `AttributeError`s.
+As `MetaActivity` has fewer attributes than the former `Activity` class, this may lead to `AttributeError`s.
 However, these missing attributes would have a `None` value, as the Strava API never returned them.
 Code that uses